 Many of the harms inflicted on animals involve complicated systems over which we have no direct control.
 But most of us do have control over what goes in our mouths, what we wear, and which products and services we purchase.
 By eating and shopping compassionately, we can help animals starting right now.

 When it comes to food, most of us are accustomed to abundance and great variety.
 Supermarkets contain aisle upon aisle of choice, restaurants offer cuisines from around the world, and just about every store sells snacks and candy at the checkout counter.
-We are so used to abundance and variety, some of us wouldn’t think of eating the same meal twice in a row.
+We are so used to variety, some of us wouldn’t think of eating the same meal twice in a row!
 All this choice can help put things in perspective when switching to a vegan diet.
 Reminding ourselves of what farmed animals endure—which is far worse than any inconvenience we might experience simply swapping one food for another—can make it easy to say no to meat, dairy, and eggs.

 Luckily, there is plenty of tasty and satisfying vegan food available, with more options becoming available all the time.
 Below are some favorite vegan restaurants, answers to common questions, and recommended resources.